Canada graduates (outside Quebec)

 Obtaining a temporary license

-The Order can issue a temporary license valid for a period of 1 year and renewable up to 3 times to a candidate graduating from outside Québec who is unable to provide proof of knowledge of the French language.
+The Order can issue a temporary license valid for a period of 1 year and renewable up to 3 times to a person holding a degree in occupational therapy from a Canadian university located outside Québec and who is unable to provide proof of knowledge of the French language.
 For all the details relating to the temporary license and the French language examination from the Office québécois de la langue française, please consult this document.

 Recourse